topolvm/topolvm/docs/proposals/lvcreate-option-on-storageclass.md

 difficulties to calculate VG capacity.
 For example, there are two device-class A and B.
 They use the same VG whose capacity is 100 GB.
 A specifies `spare-gb: 10` and B does `spare-gb: 20`.
 If users create a 90GB PV from A, it succeeds, but the remaining capacity of the VG is now 10GB.
-It violates the invariant of `spare-gb: 20` on B which means it must retain at least 20GB on the VG.
+It violates the invariant of `spare-gb: 20` of B which requires at least 20GB free space in the VG.

 Moreover, theoretically, LV create options are not related to VG or device-class.